stefanspringer1/SwiftWorkflow/README.md

 - and it should be wrapped by a step function with the same name prefix and a second prefix (i.e. infix) `_external` in the package that uses the package with the library function.

 ---

+The recursive patterm of steps that you are able to use in a workflow is a natural[^2] starting point to outsource some functionality of your workflow into an external package.

+[^2]: The term “natural” is from category theory where it decribes in a formal way that when you transform a structure to a certain other equivalent structure, you do not have to make a decision at any point.

 ### Organisation of the code in the files